zackforbing/ruby-submissions/1508/module_4_assignments/real-time/aaron-careaga.md

 Yes and no...
 The admin can create a vote and access both their dashboard and a voting page.
 They can also turn the vote off from their dashboard.
 The user can vote and see results in real time and, if not anonymous, see the live vote tally on the same page.

 #### If not, list what functionality you think may be missing missing.
 Timeout and Anonymous functionality is really close but still buggy.
-Also, emitting the vote results on the Admin Dashboard is not working correctly.
 I feel that both are extremely close and I can fix them with more time.

 ### What features did you complete which you feel 'exceeded expectations'?
 I am really happy with how the user experience turned out using websockets.
 Although a few pieces can be improved, the flow and real-time polling ability is neat.